History

 The league title was backed up by a 6-2 win over Carramar in the 2019 Amateur Cup Final, securing back to back Amateur Cups and a League and Cup double in 2019.

-Success for the first team was mirrored by a remarkable run by the Amateur Premier Reserves, who won the Reserves Cup in 2015 before winning 4 league titles in row (2016/17/18/19).
+Success for the first team was mirrored by a remarkable run by the Amateur Premier Reserves, who won the Reserves Cup in 2015 before winning four Premier League titles in row (2016/17/18/19).

 After winning the Amateur Premier League in 2019, Kingsley SC accepted promotion to the State League, shortly after which Kingsley Westside FC was formed.